sirawit-suk/sirawit-suk/README.md

 - I'm Studying as a Computer Engineering Student @KMITL

 ### 💻 What i am currently/done working on
-- I'm working on IoT project @ESL, PillPlus+ WebApplication
+- I'm working on IoT project @KMITL-ESL, PillPlus+ WebApplication

 ### ✔ What i have done
-- The Owner of SmartRefrigerator MK.I project @ESL
+- The Owner of SmartRefrigerator MK.I project @KMITL-ESL

 ### 📫 Where to find me
 - [Facebook](https://www.facebook.com/pop.sukwattanavit/)